Aleksey Kirichenko: Early life and career

-Aleksey Illarionovich Kirichenko was born in the village of Chornobaivka in the Kherson region of south-eastern Ukraine, which was then part of the Russian Empire, into a family of Ukrainian factory workers.
+Kirichenko was born in the village of Chornobaivka in the Kherson region of south-eastern Ukraine, which was then part of the Russian Empire, into a family of Ukrainian factory workers.
 From the age of 11, he started earning for living by working in the fields and then at railways.
 After graduating from a mechanical school he worked in Kazakhstan as an engineer in a sovkhoz (state farm).
 He then returned to Ukraine to receive a university degree and teach agricultural engineering, and graduated in 1936.

 Political career

 Under Stalin

 In 1938, he became a member of the Central Committee of the Communist Party of Ukraine (CPU), soon after Nikita Khrushchev had been appointed as First Secretary.
 In 1941, he was appointed Secretary of the CPU during World War II, and served as a member of the military council.

 Kirichenko was First Secretary of the Odessa Oblast party committee from 1945 to 1949, coinciding with the Soviet famine of 1946–1947.
 Ukraine in particular suffered from the effects of the famine, in part due to the devastating effects of World War II on Ukrainian territory.
 During this period, Kirichenko told Khrushchev that, while visiting the home of kolkhoz (collective farm) workers:

 Kirichenko was a member of the Central Committee of the Communist Party of the Soviet Union from 1952 to 1961, and Second Secretary of the Central Committee of the CPU from 1949 to 1953.